 Jack made a motion that the Board accept the financial reports as presented, Derrick seconded this motion; Board was in agreement and the motion was carried.

-Going forward these reports as well as Accounts Payable and Accounts Receivable, will be presented to the Executive Board quarterly.
+Going forward, these reports as well as Accounts Payable and Accounts Receivable, will be presented to the Executive Board quarterly.
 The Finance Committee will review and sign off on Reconciliation reports and Bank Statements for both the Money Market and Checking accounts quarterly as well.

 It was determined by the Board that due to the Finance Committee meeting quarterly, that if the Finance committee reviews the financial reports and does not see a need for the Board to review; this will be considered sufficient review until the next Board meeting.
 Should the Finance Committee deem there is a concern or discrepancy; the Board will be contacted and a meeting will be scheduled to review the reports at that time.